Vectrex/vxVue/docs/message-toast.md

 ## Component That Reacts Both to Timeout And User Interaction
 Both the `timeout` and `close` listeners set the `active` attribute to false.

+In addition the timeout progress is visualized by a bar activated with `show-timeout-progress` to `true`.
 ::: code-group
 ```js
 const toast = ref({